The journey so far

 GP Access Fund

-The GP Access Fund was initially known as the Prime Minister’s Challenge Fund.
+The GP Access Fund was initially known as the Prime Minister’s Challenge Fund (PMCF).

 The Challenge Fund’s call to action identified that practices need to work differently, to provide patient-focused and accessible services – including tailored services for vulnerable and diverse communities – and ensure that services are sustainable for the future.

-One Care Consortium submitted a bid for PMCF Wave Two funding and were successful in securing a further £4.4 million from the Prime Minister’s Challenge Fund (PMCF) Wave 2.
+Later in 2014, the Prime Minister announced a new second wave of access pilots.
+One Care Consortium submitted a bid for PMCF Wave Two funding and were successful in securing a further £4.4 million.